 All TBLS fees are to be made payable to the Cayman Islands Government.
-Please note that payment is accepted via cash, debit/credit card bankers draft or cheque.
-(US/CI \$ accepted).
+Please note that payment is accepted via cash, bankers draft or cheque.
+TBLS has recently acquired credit/debit card facilities and payment can also be made via this service (US/CI \$ accepted).
 When paying tuition fees with a US cheque, the conversion from CI to US is x .82.

-Semester 1: Tuition fees for all new LL.B students are due on 16th September 2024.
-Tuition fees for all new PPC students are due on September 18th 2024.
+Semester 1: Tuition fees for all new LL.B and LLM students are due on 18th September 2023.

-Semester 1: Tuition fees for returning LL.B students are due on 23rd September 2024.
+Semester 1: Tuition fees for returning LL.B students and PPC students are due on 25th September 2023.

-Semester 2: Tuition fees for (all students) are due on 27th January 2025.
+Semester 2: Tuition fees for (all students) are due on 29th January 2024.